-I am a working artist, curator and writer currently living in Portland, Oregon.
-I also work as the Director of Marketing & Strategy for an environmentally focused non-profit, Earth Advantage Institute.
-I’ve been writing now about the historical context and importance (or lack there of) of contemporary art in current American life for more than three years now.
+I’ve been writing now about the historical context and importance (or lack there of) of contemporary art in current American life for more than four years now.
 This blog is an effort to put my “money where my mouth is” in terms of my thoughts on the current state of art in America today.
 Effective change only comes from conversation and I’m hoping this blog will contribute to a larger more meaningful conversation that can live outside the hype, politics and money of the art scene.
-My aim is to bring awareness to current cultural or popular trends and place them up against what is happening in the art world and what has happened in the art world before now.
+My aim is to bring awareness to current cultural or popular trends and place them up against what is happening or what has happened in the contemporary art .

 I have a soft spot for the late cultural and art critic Robert Hughes, who despite his blowhard and at times conservative tendencies, is one of those rare birds in today’s public landscape: he calls it like he see’s it;

 “Aesthetic discrimination must not be tarred with the same brush as sexual or racial discrimination.
 I don’t think democracy is any guide to taste at all, I think democracy exists to allow elitism — elitism based on excellence.”

 I like his sensitivity to the idea that there is simply good and bad art.
 There are things that do not contribute to our enrichment, visually or otherwise and they should be recognized and pointed out as such.
 At times I will engage in just that.
 As the philosopher Slavoj Zizek says,